Site icon Tinybeans

 NOLA Brunch & Beignets – Located in a trendy residential neighborhood on the outskirts of downtown, this colorful New Orleans-inspired cafe serves hot, pillowy beignets loaded with powdered sugar, as well as hearty breakfast and lunch dishes.
 Open Wednesdays through Sundays for breakfast and lunch.

 Cafe Catrina – San Antonio’s Day of the Dead celebration is one of the biggest and best in the country.
-But at this three-story Mexican Cantina, built into a bustling section of the San Antonio Riverwalk, every day is Dia de los Mortos!
+But at this three-story Mexican Cantina built into a bustling section of the Riverwalk, every day is Dia de los Mortos!
 The Day of the Dead-themed restaurant serves up Mexican favorites like street tacos and empanadas with a view of the riverwalk that puts diners front row for any of its seasonal boat parades.

 *Note: The author was given complimentary accommodation at the Hyatt Vacation Club, but the opinions expressed in this article are her own.